One commonly overlooked aspect when planning an Exchange Server 2007 deployment is Active Directory design. Exchange

 Microsoft recommends that Active Directory site topology mimic your network topology.
 For example, if your organization consists of three separate facilities -- each connected by WAN links -- you'd have three separate AD sites.
 The site connectors that link sites would mimic the placement of your WAN links, ensuring that your Active Directory site topology mimics your physical network topology.

-Designing your AD topology to mimic your network topology is usually in your best
+Designing your AD topology to mimic your network topology is usually in your best interest.
+Doing so isn't always practical, though, especially if you've inherited an existing Active Directory that was designed for other reasons.

 One of the main reasons that organizations create Active Directory sites is to isolate certain resources.
 For example, when a user logs onto his workstation, AD will attempt to authenticate into the network using a domain controller within the same site.